edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Towns.md

 While staying at an inn, guests receive a private room with a shared bath and shared entrance.
 Each room is also assigned a servant to attend to it.

 - Breakfast is provided (free recovery from hungry and thirsty).
-- Injured guests may mark 8 weeks of recovery time.
+- Injured guests may mark 8 weeks of recovery time; diseased guests mark 4.

 **Inn Lifestyle Cost:** +2